Skip to Content

 10. Low-Profile Furniture in Japanese Living Room

 Low-profile furniture is synonymous with the Japanese way of life.
 You see two yellow floor cushions flanking a wood coffee table that appears to be set for tea.
-The colors are calming and the rugs, along with minimal art and touches of accessories, add texture to the space.
-Traditional matchstick blinds on the windows are often used in place of curtains because they don’t trap heat and allow light to filter in.
+The colors are calming, and the rugs, along with minimal art and touches of accessories, add texture to the space.
+Traditional matchstick blinds on the windows are often used instead of curtains because they don’t trap heat and allow light to filter in.
 The most interesting piece in this space has to be the flat, almost corrugated like bed/chaise that is placed against the wall.

 11. Traditional Chinese Living Room with Iconic Red Walls